The Chern character of the Verlinde bundle over the moduli space of stable curves: The Verlinde bundle for at level 1

 \paragraph{Proof.} The expression in the Proposition is a consequence of the expansion over $\mathcal M_{g, n}^c$: The equation above can be checked in each fixed codimension $k$ by expanding the two sides and matching terms.
 Before doing so, let us remark that the graphs appearing on both sides must have all terminal vertices decorated by legs.
 For otherwise, such terminal vertices would be assigned the integer $0$ by the balancing condition (ii), and then their half-edge contribution $\mathsf w_0$ would vanish.
 As a consequence, such graphs do not have nontrivial automorphisms.
 Now, the left hand side can be written as a sum of terms where $k_1+\ldots+k_\ell=k-\ell$, and $e_1, \ldots, e_{\ell}$ are one-edge graphs.
 On the other hand, a graph $\Gamma$ with $\ell$ edges $e_1, \ldots, e_{\ell}$ appearing on the right hand side yields a codimension $k$ contribution given by To match terms, note first that for each choice of edges $e_1, \ldots, e_{\ell}$ which appear in the left hand side expression (giving a non-zero term), there is {\it exactly one} graph $\Gamma$ on the right which yields precisely these edges when all the other edges of the graph are collapsed.
 The proof is completed noting that As explained in Proposition \ref{Prop:CompType}, this may fail for boundary divisors of compact type which carry one vertex without markings; however, such divisors were remarked not to appear in the formulas above.

 \begin {remark} As a further simplification, in the absence of markings, all half-edges are assigned the integer $0$, by uniqueness.
-The above formula becomes This should be a consequence of an extended strange duality isomorphism, yet unproven, between level $1$ rank $r$ conformal blocks for compact type curves and level $r$ theta functions over the fibers of the universal Jacobian The latter bundle of theta functions is known to be projectively flat, hence an extended strange duality isomorphism would explain the exponential appearing in the answer. \end{remark}
+The above formula becomes Up to taking duals, the same answer is found in \cite {vdG} for the Chern character of the projectively flat bundle of level $r$ theta functions over the fibers of the universal Jacobian This agreement should be a consequence of an extended strange duality isomorphism, yet unproven, between level $1$ rank $r$ conformal blocks for compact type curves and level $r$ classical theta functions. \end{remark}